 The Advanced Practice Registered Nurse (APRN) certificate programs are designed for those nurses who have a master’s in nursing or a Doctor of Nursing Practice (DNP) and wish to complete the course work necessary to sit for national certification as an APRN.
-Students choose a certificate track as a 1) Family Nurse Practitioner, 2) Primary Care Pediatric Nurse Practitioner, 3) Acute Care Pediatric Nurse Practitioner, 4) Family Psych/Mental Health Nurse Practitioner or 5) Adult Gerontology - Clinical Nurse Specialist.
+Students choose a certificate track as a 1) Acute Care Pediatric Nurse Practitioner (AC PNP), 2) Adult Gerontology - Clinical Nurse Specialist (AG CNS), 3) Family Nurse Practitioner (FNP), 4) Primary Care Pediatric Nurse Practitioner (PC PNP) or 5) Psych/Mental Health Nurse Practitioner (PMHNP).
 Students in the APRN Certificate Programs will complete the didactic and clinical hours necessary to take the national exam in their specialty area.
 They will not, however, earn a second graduate degree.

 Advanced Practice Nursing (APN): Visit Advance Practice Nursing to learn about APN programs.

 PMSN Certificate Areas